[This is all you need to remember] A quick review of HTTP status code errors

 Two types of error codes

-4XX - Client error
+4XX - Client Error

-For example, we often see things like:
+For example, I often see something like this:

 ▼400 Bad Request: